The Gate Recovery Programme

 As a Programme Director, Lecturer, and Clinical Supervisor at ICHAS—a leading Irish college specialising in all areas of Counselling and Psychotherapy including Addiction—James plays a key role in shaping the next generation of addiction counsellors.

-The program is delivered by experienced and qualified professionals who are here to support you on your recovery journey.
+The programme is delivered by experienced and qualified professionals who are here to support you on your recovery journey.
 Focussing on building real connections and creating a safe space where you can heal and move forward.

 Frequently Asked Questions